cbcrg/pergola/README.md

 pergola
 =======

-A library to visualize behavioral data in a genome browser
+A python library for the conversion of behavioral data into genome browser compatible formats.